-4) When you are sure that everything is aligned correctly, mix up a generous amount of Flash 30 Minute Epoxy.
-Apply a thin layer to the mounting slot and to bottom of the vertical stabilizer mounting area.
-Apply epoxy to the bottom and top edges of the filler block and to the lower hinge also.
-Set the stabilizer in place and realign.
+4) When you are sure that everything is aligned correctly, mix up a generous amount of 30 Minute Epoxy.
+Apply a thin layer to the bottom of the vertical stabilizer mounting area.
+Apply epoxy to the filler blocks.
+Set the vertical stabilizer assembly in place.
+As you do this, install the bottom rudder hinge into the fuselage without any glue.
+Re-align the vertical stabilizer carefully.
 Double check all of your measurements once more before the epoxy cures.
-Hold the stabilizer in place with T-pins or masking tape and remove any excess epoxy using a paper towel and rubbing alcohol.
+Hold the stabilizer in place with T-pins or masking tape, and remove any excess epoxy using a paper towel and rubbing alcohol.
 Allow the epoxy to fully cure before proceeding.
+After the epoxy is dry, glue the lower rudder hinge with thin CA.